gvwilson/thirdbit/fiction/santas/index.md

 then added, "Thank you,"
-because a stone statue of a cat is still in some sense a cat, and one of the first lessons a santa is taught is to always be polite to cats.<sup>And watchmakers, but that's also—you know what?
+because a stone statue of a cat is still in some sense a cat, and one of the first lessons a santa is taught is to always be polite to cats.<span class="sidenote">And watchmakers, but that's also—you know what?
-There are going to be so many of those that from now on, if it really is a story for another time, we'll just not mention it.</sup>
+There are going to be so many of those that from now on, if it really is a story for another time, we'll just not mention it.</span>

 "Of course," the cat rumbled.
 It turned its head back toward the bird bath,